 Much of today’s “customer journey” occurs in the digital realm—a place beyond the direct control of companies, but highly sensitive to efforts to provoke and amplify social engagement.
 As a result, marketers need to adopt digital marketing models to better engage customers before, during, and after the purchase.
 They need to “pull” consumers into an ongoing conversation about the company’s products and services.
 There is no one right way to accomplish this engagement, and there are many possible pathways to success.
 But it’s critical that marketing organizations begin the digital journey as soon as possible to keep pace with shifting consumer expectations and behaviors.

-- Matt Egol is a partner with Booz & Company and the chief strategy and marketing officer for Booz Digital.
-He leads the firm’s work in shopper marketing, and specializes in strategy and capability development for consumer brand markets, marketing services firms, and media companies.
+Matt Egol is a partner with Strategy&.
+He leads the firm’s work in e-commerce and shopper marketing, and specializes in strategy and capability development for consumer brand markets, marketing services firms, and media companies.

-- Stefan Stroh is a partner with Booz & Company and Booz Digital based in Frankfurt.
+Stefan Stroh is a partner with Strategy& based in Frankfurt.
 He focuses on digital strategy and transformation programs, working with companies in the travel and transport, high-tech, and consumer products sectors.

-- Also contributing to this article were Booz & Company principal Sebastian Blum and senior associate Paolo Castano.
+Also contributing to this article were Strategy& principal Sebastian Blum and senior associate Paolo Castano.